 I've always been drawn to teaching and mentoring.
+At Universidad de Los Andes I coordinate and teach courses in applied statistics.
 At Cornell University, I've contributed as both a guest lecturer and a teaching assistant across graduate and undergraduate courses.

 I've also collaborated with DeepLearning.AI as a curriculum author, helping design engaging short and full-length courses, and AI specializations tailored for a global audience.